centreon/centreon-documentation/en/releases/centreon-core.md

 #### Improvements

 - Improved the multiplexing of events, which was a performance bottleneck.
-The the processing speed of queued events should be significantly increased.
+The processing speed of queued events should be significantly increased.

 #### Bug fixes